Softmotions/EJDB2Swift/README.md

 ### Setup

 On OSX/Linux EJDB2 available as package for [Swift package manager](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md)
 In order to use swift binding you should install system wide `libejdb2` library with pkgconfig supplied.

-On linux it can be accomplished by installing Debian `ejdb2` package from [ppa:adamansky/ejdb2](https://launchpad.net/~adamansky/+archive/ubuntu/ejdb2)

 On OSX